This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 Normally distributed data is shaped sort of like a bell, so it’s often called the “bell curve.”

-The syntax of the NumPy random normal function is fairly straightforward.
+The syntax of the Numpy random normal function is fairly straightforward.

 .
-That code will enable you to refer to NumPy as np
+That code will enable you to refer to Numpy as np

 .

-Let me explain this.
 Typically, we will call the function with the name np.random.normal()

 .
-As I mentioned earlier, this assumes that we’ve imported NumPy with the code import numpy as np
+As I mentioned earlier, this assumes that we’ve imported Numpy with the code import numpy as np

 .